 A registered medical practitioner must provide the scheme administrator with written evidence of ill-health.
 HMRC guidance states that the member must actually have stopped working in his or her own occupation.
 However, scheme rules may have a stricter definition of ill-health and may insist that the client is unable to continue with ‘any’ occupation as opposed to their ‘own’ occupation before they will pay pension benefits early.
 In practice, for ill-health claims, a declaration that needs to be completed by a registered medical practitioner will normally be included as part of the retirement quote.
 The completed declaration will then need to be reviewed and accepted by the provider to allow the pension benefits to be paid early on ill-health.

 The options on taking pension benefits early should follow what is normally allowed – for example, a tax-free lump sum combined with either drawdown, lifetime annuity or scheme pension (where allowable) or a small pots lump sum or uncrystallised funds pension lump sum (UFPLS) may be offered depending on the type of pension arrangement held and the size of the fund.
-The lifetime allowance limit is not reduced due to the taking of pension benefits early under ill-health.
+The lifetime allowance is not reduced due to taking pension benefits early under ill-health